flancian/garden/agora pkg chapter.md

 To my [[friends]]: for your ongoing love and support.

-To you, reader: for reading.
+To you: for reading.

-Some parting words:

-If you don't like this [[Agora]], that's perfectly alright -- please consider improving it!
+Some parting words: if you don't like this [[Agora]], that's perfectly alright -- please consider improving it!